amegeddon/Paws-and-Pints/README.md

  Side navbar mobile function not working, 404 error on js file being returned  | A simple typo had caused this error, the Javascript folder had been named 'jss'.
 Correcting it to 'js', resolved the issue and the scripts.js file was able to be located and executed    |

+Encountered a type error while attempting to implement a visual star rating system based on the users rating.   | The issue stemmed from comparing a string to an integer, resulting in a TypeError.
+Resolution involved converting the rating to an integer using the int() function before comparison, thereby rectifying the issue."

              |

 ## Deployment